 - Preheat your oven to a 180 Celsius!

-- Flour your working space and roll your dough to a 0.5 millimeter thickness out and cut out your shapes with your cookie cutters.
+- Flour your working space and roll your dough to a 0.5 millimeter thickness out (don't roll out too thin!) and cut out your shapes with your cookie cutters.
 Make sure the dough is covered with flour, it's easier that way to cut out the shapes.
 Once done, dust the shapes a bit so that the extra flour falls off.

 - Bake smaller sized Lebkuchen cookies for about 15 minutes at 180 Celsius and then let them cool and bigger ones for 20 minutes at 180 Celsius..